The Garden Grazer

 Inflammation benefits: Turmeric contains antioxidants and reduces inflammation due to the anti-inflammatory properties.
 Curcumin also appears to be beneficial for several aspects of arthritis.

-Tips: Be sure to use good quality spices for this recipe for best flavor.
-Turmeric can stain so pour and use cautiously.
+Quality ingredients: Be sure to use good quality spices for this recipe for best flavor.
+(Also be aware turmeric can stain so pour and use cautiously.)

 Pouring bedtime golden turmeric milk from saucepan to mug